friendly-devops-org/CDKTF_AWS_GitHub_Runner/README.md

     5. Ensure deploy is selected in the drop down menu
     6. Set rsourceName and projectName
     7. Run workflow

-### Deploy Application:
-    1. Navigate to the Actions tab
-    2. Select Deployment Workflow on the left panel
-    3. Select Run workflow
-    4. Ensure the correct branch is selected
-    5. Select Deployment Type
-    6. Set rsourceName and projectName
-    7. Ensure deploy is selected in the drop down menu
-    8. Run workflow

 ### Verify codebuild deployment by:
     1. Go to the Settings page of the repository or organization set for Runner